Bel Assis

 Bel Assis is Mo Foster's first album.
 He produced all the tracks, with engineering and mixing by Simon Smart.
+He worked on it for four years.

 Bel Assis was originally released on Pete Van Hooke's fledgling MMC record label in 1988 and was subsequently remastered and re-released in 2003 by Angel Air Records.

+Critical reception

+The Observer praised the "delicate and minutely textured electronic sounds...
+The effect is both dazzling and blissfully calm."
+Goldmine called the album "an often eclectic and constantly breathtaking piece of work".